 Animals and Biology

 Covers cells, microorganisms, plants, invertebrates, vertebrates and animal systems.

 An online resource devoted to North American insects, spiders and their kin, offering identification, images and information.

 This course taught by Hank Green is based on the AP Biology curriculum and includes several sessions on introductory anatomy.
 For more in-depth information on anatomy, watch Green's Anatomy & Physiology Crash Course which is based on an introductory college-level curriculum.

 Encyclopedia of Life

-The vision of this free online encyclopedia is to document all of the living species on Earth.
+This free online encyclopedia seeks to document all life on Earth.
 Learn about plants, animals, fungi and bacteria.
 Images, sounds and videos are available for some of the species.

 Endangered Species Program

 Learn about the plants and wildlife that are on the federal list of endangered and threatened species.
 You can search Species Search (fws.gov) for a species and also make your own list using several categories.
 This information is provided by the U.S. Fish and Wildlife Service.